CAREamics/careamics.github.io/docs/guides/configuration/convenience_functions.md

     model_kwargs={
         "depth": 3, # (1)!
         "num_channels_init": 64, # (2)!
-        ... # (3)!
+        # (3)!
     }
 )
 ```

 1. The depth of the UNet.
 2. The number of channels in the first layer.
-3. Any other parameter specific to the model!
+3. Add any other parameter specific to the model!

 !!! note "Model parameters overwriting"